Where the elders never sleep hungry

 On an average, 80 people either eat out of these kitchens or get food sent to their homes.

-Rajarathinam Nadar's pioneering mission has inspired another Tamil Nadu businessman to do likewise.
-V Vaikundaraj Nadar of VV minerals heard about the Mudhiyor Kitchen and has started a similar kitchen in his village, Tisaiyanvilay.

-Let's hope it inspires other entrepreneurs in other parts of the country to follow suit.
+Let's hope Rajarathinam Nadar's pioneering mission inspires other entrepreneurs in other parts of the country to follow suit.

 this